nestjs/docs.nestjs.com/content/techniques/mvc.md

 bootstrap();
 ```

-We told [express](https://github.com/expressjs/express) that the `public` directory will be used for storing static assets, `views` will contain templates, and a `hbs` template engine should be used to render an HTML output.
+We told [Express](https://github.com/expressjs/express) that the `public` directory will be used for storing static assets, `views` will contain templates, and the `hbs` template engine should be used to render HTML output.

+#### Template rendering with `@Render()` decorator

 Now, let's create a `views` directory and `index.hbs` template inside it.
-In the template, we are gonna print a `message` passed from the controller:
+In the template, we'll print a `message` passed from the controller:

 ```html
 <!DOCTYPE html>